 Now.
-What I typically do is just keep things automated using my Sendible account that auto likes and auto follows/unfollows accounts based on pre-defined settings (hashtags, content, etc.).
+What I typically do is just keep things automated using my SEMRush account so that it posts automatically after I batch my images.
+When you’re figuring out how to get instagram followers, it’s hard to start from the ground up.
 But if you want an extra boost to get things moving, here’s what you need to do.
 It’s perfect for boring days when you have nothing else better to do or are putzing around Instagram.

 I recommend step 2 ONLY if you have the time to do it and are really doing a push of a product or signup.
 If you’re like me, a super busy person who needs 8 arms and hands just to make coffee in the morning and are surrounded by loud little people (children), then step 1 is definitely more of a long-term solution for you.
 But popping onto Instagram 1-2 times a month to give shout-outs is definitely recommended, and something I do when I have genuine time to do it.